 Once a decision has been made, the chair announces the winner of the competition to the MGSA Executive Director and to the members of the Vasiliki Karagiannaki Edited Book Prize Selection Committee.
 The winner as well as the other authors who submitted books are notified in writing by the chair of the committee.
 The award is publicly made at the next scheduled MGSA Symposium and the MGSA Executive Director mails $500 award to the winner.

 Submissions are due by 1 April 2019 covering books published since April 2017.
 Authors must submit three copies of their book(s), not to be returned after the competition, for consideration to The Modern Greek Studies Association.
-For the committee to consider books submitted by third parties (publishers or someone other than the original author), the MGSA must also receive a letter from the author requesting that the published book be considered for the prize.
+For the committee to consider books submitted by third parties (publishers or someone other than the original author), the MGSA must also receive a letter to the address below or an email to [email protected] requesting that the published book be considered for the prize.

 Multiple submissions of different books by the same author are acceptable.